 Chiloé is Chile’s second largest island but has, until recently, remained relatively unknown except to Chileans.
-The country’s government has started pouring money into the island, resulting in new roads, a new ferry terminal and a recently opened new airport, now offering regular flights to/from the capital, Santiago.
+The country’s government has started pouring money into the island, resulting in new roads, a ferry terminal and an airport, offering regular flights to/from the capital, Santiago.
 Located just off Chile’s southern coast, Chiloé (‘the Place of Seagulls’) is separated from the mainland by a narrow stretch of water, yet crossing to the island is like stepping back in time.
 The wild, western side of the island is mostly uninhabited and is home to one of the world’s few temperate rainforests.
 By contrast the northern and eastern sides are warmer, sheltered by the inland mountains, and are home to all of the island’s towns and agriculture.

 This green, fertile island was originally settled by Spanish colonists in the 1500s, but by the end of the century the Spanish had been driven out of southern Chile, leaving the island cut off.
 The remaining Spaniards intermarried with the local population and created a distinctive society with a vibrant folklore.